Gianniballerini/batinotas/README.md

 	```sh
 		$ rails db:migrate
 	```

-	3.1 And if you want you can have some defult data already loaded in your database runing the command:
+  And if you want you can have some defult data already loaded in your database runing the command:

 		```sh
 			$ rails db:seed
 		```

+		The name of the resulting list and corresponding tasks is 'Lista seed' you should be able to acces it through the URL <http://localhost:3000/lista-seed>

 4. Start the server and try it out:

 	```sh
 		$ rails s
 	```

+---

 ## Trying it out: